 How to Book Train Tickets

-✅ Deutsche Bahn (DB) Official Website – Best for direct bookings
+- ✅ Deutsche Bahn (DB) Official Website – Best for direct bookings and seat reservations

-📌 Pro Tip: Book in advance for the best fares!
+📌 Pro Tip: Book your tickets in advance to secure the best fares, especially for high-speed and international routes.

 Traveling to Stuttgart from the Netherlands?